One more expert that agrees with me that Kimveer Gill was a cookie-cutter school shooter…

 “And the preps are no better, they think they’re better than others … We will never be like them.
 NEVER.”

 He’s at least 7 years out of high school and he’s still complaining about jocks and preps?
 I wonder if he even had a real job.
-If you’re out of high school and still obsessing about its cliques than there is something wrong with you and you should seek help.
+If you’re out of high school and still obsessing about its cliques then there is something wrong with you and you should seek help.

 Mr. Gill’s case features the five prevailing factors established by Ms. Kowalski’s research, a study of 15 high-profile school shootings between 1995 and 2001: obsession with guns and death, feelings of ongoing rejection (either bullying, social isolation or romantic rejection), psychological problems such as sociopathic tendencies and depression and “acute rejection” — a final event that pushes a shooter over the edge.